VenkataRohan/DBMS_Project/documentation/Architecture.md

  List of holidays: This page displays all the holidays reserved for the current semester.

 Complaints registered: This page allows the parents to lodge complaints if any.

+BACKEND DESIGN:

+These routes are created by using express.js

+/Login(post)

+Requests the login id and password it checks whether the login credentials are correct from the database and renders the home page as a response.

+/Home (get)

+Renders a page that contains navigation buttons like attandance,grades,signout.

+/Attendance(get)

+Renders a page that contains the attendance  percentage of each course of the semester selected.

+/Grades(get)

+Renders a page that contains the grade of each course of the semester selected.